gammaspire/f2p_starhunter_bot/README.md

 ## Notes

-* Be sure to monitor the omit_worlds.txt file to ensure the list of temporary f2p-turned-p2p worlds, if any, is up to date!
 * The base of this code originated from https://www.freecodecamp.org/news/create-a-discord-bot-with-python/.
 * Buyer beware: this tool may be afflicted by the spaghetti plague.
+I claim all responsibility for this.